25 September 2024

 The woman who checked her phone during the first pause (she & her husband also spoke a bit during the performance) left at the first intermission, which was fine with me (& also with the woman on the other side of them, who moved over into their vacated seats, to get a better view of the stage).
 Speaking of views from the stage (I was in Orchestra A1), I usually pay more attention to the stage than the pit, even in the front row, but it was wonderful to notice how much the harp adds to both the playful music associated with the Court & with Oscar in particular & also to what I'll call the heavenly apotheosis music as Riccardo lies dying (according to the program, Annabelle Taubl is the Acting Principal Harp, but I'm not sure she's the woman who was playing last night).

-During the third act, a woman a few rows behind me started an endless rustling with some sort of plastic bag (I will never understand why people wait until the music starts to do things like that -- take out what needs to be taken out during intermission, people!).
+During the second act, a woman a few rows behind me started an endless rustling with some sort of plastic bag (I will never understand why people wait until the music starts to do things like that – take out what needs to be taken out during intermission, people!).
 The woman behind me swiftly & unobtrusively went over & whispered something & the noise (mostly) stopped.
 During the second intermission I thanked the woman for doing this.
 "Oh, I'm hardcore," she replied.
 "You know what the problem is?
 It's these stupid women with all of their shit.
 You can check it for free, I don't know what's going on!
 The woman behind me is doing the same thing" – & she turned around &, murder rising blood-red in her eyes, glared at the woman.
 I'm not sure the other woman noticed, but maybe the message got through.
 Such is life in Operaland.

 1 comment: